- Standard Limit / Maximum Amount: No Limit (read more)

 - Comply with rules and regulations of applicable building, housing or fire codes on health and safety; and

-The rest of the tenant’s obligations under the same law consist of not doing some things, specifically those enumerated below.
 The tenant, personally or through the tenant’s guests or invitees to the unit, must not:

-- Disturb the neighbor’s peaceful enjoyment of the premises
+- Disturb the neighbor’s peaceful enjoyment of the premises;

 If the damage to the premises was caused by the tenant’s failure to comply with any of the above, then the landlord may take the cost of repairing it from the security deposit.